sketchfab/c4d-plugin/README.md

 If none of the following description matches your problem, please feel free to [report an issue](#report-an-issue).

-#### Animation is not supported (some models might not look good)

-Animation data is not yet imported so models might look bad because their objects transforms are not correct, or their pose is not the expected one.
-Animation import is planned and will come in a futureversion.

 #### Model has material using several UV layers

 Mutli-UV models are not *yet* supported by this plugin, so models having these properties can look messed up.